-With the option of configuring several "remote gateway" addresses for a VPN connection, LANCOM VPN gateways offer a high level of availability by using redundant devices.
+With the option of configuring several "remote gateway" addresses as "dynamic VPN endpoints" for a VPN connection, LANCOM VPN gateways offer a high level of availability by using redundant devices.
 This involves multiple gateways at the headquarters being set up with identical VPN configurations.
 On location at the satellite sites, all of these available gateways are entered as possible remote stations for the VPN connection.
 If one of the gateways is unavailable, the remote router automatically redirects the request to one of the other routers.

 To ensure that the computers in the LAN at the headquarters know which VPN gateway it to be used to reach a particular satellite station, the outband router currently connected to the remote site is propagated via RIPv2 to the network at the headquarters.
-This task is typically assumed by a central firewall which, in such scenarios, is located in the DMZ.

-A powerful mechanism for load balancing between the VPN gateways at the headquarters is attained with the configuration of the satellite stations to select the remote site for VPN connection on a random basis.
+A powerful mechanism for high availability with constant load balancing between the VPN gateways at the headquarters is attained with the configuration of the satellite stations to select the remote site for VPN connection on a random basis.